PrefectHQ/prefect/docs/guides/secrets.md

 Your AWS **Access Key ID** and **Secret Access Key** values with permissions to read the AWS Secret are stored locally in your `~/.aws/credentials` file, so leave those fields blank or they're saved to the database.
 By leaving those attributes blank, Prefect knows to look to the compute environment.

-Specify a region in our local AWS config file or in our `AWSCredentials` block.
-The `AwsCredentials` block takes precedence, so let's specify it here for portability.
+Specify a region in your `AWSCredentials` block instead of your local AWS config file.
+The `AwsCredentials` block takes precedence and is more portable.

-Under the hood, Prefect is using the AWS `boto3` client to create a session.
+Under the hood, Prefect uses the AWS `boto3` client to create a session.

 In the **AwsCredentials** section of the form, click **Add +** and create an AWS Credentials block by entering the necessary values.